-Plane geometry is a one semester study of lines, angles, triangles, quadrilaterals, other polygons, circles and some polygon solids and spheres; topics include perimeter, area, surface area, volume, Pythagorean Theorem, congruence and similar figures, proof and logical explanation and some geometric constructions, using a compass, straightedge, protractor, and ruler.
-Students may work in large or small groups with professor assistance and directed discussion using a creative problem-solving and discovery-type approach to learning geometric concepts, theory and application to solving practical problems.
+Plane geometry focuses on the study of lines, angles, triangles, quadrilaterals, polygons, circles and solids and spheres.
+Furthermore, additional topics include perimeter, area, surface area, volume, Pythagorean Theorem, congruence, similarities, proofs and logical explanation, geometric constructions, (using a compass, straightedge, protractor, and ruler), right-triangle trigonometry concepts (trigonometric ratios and finding missing side or angle of a right-triangle).
+Students are encouraged to work cooperatively in small groups with the professor acting as facilitator.
+Directed discussions are held using creative problem-solving and discovery-type approach to learning geometric concepts, theory and application to solving practical problems.
 This course is ideal as a review as well a first course in geometry, and preparation for study of more advanced math such as pre-calculus and trigonometry.
 This course satisfies the math requirement for an associate degree.
 May not be repeated.
 SC

-LMC: ADR: Language and Rationality: Communication and Analytical Thinking; DA
+LMC: ADR: Language and Rationality: Analytical Thinking (Math Comprehension); DA